-The children at our school experience a variety of different sports throughout the curriculum and enrichment opportunities.
+The children at our school experience a variety of different sports throughout the curriculum and through enrichment opportunities.
 The children receive at least two hours of Physical Education every week as part of their curriculum time.
 They participate in Gymnastics, Tennis, TAG rugby, football, netball, tri-golf, athletics and rounders, to name just a few.

 We also have dedicated weeks of sports, these have included competition weeks, Fitzy Fun Weeks and our favourite Disability Sports Awareness week.